-- 35 A spot zone is a LDA that was created under previous Shoreline Management Plan for the - purpose of authorizing a single boat dock at that location.
-All LDAs at spot zone locations are - 37 considered at Maximum Density, therefore, slip additions and/or modifications that increase the - overall width of the facility along the shoreline will not be allowed.
+A spot zone is a LDA that was created under previous Shoreline Management Plan for the purpose of authorizing a single boat dock at that location.
+All LDAs at spot zone locations where docks are present are considered at Maximum Density, therefore, slip additions and/or modifications that increase the overall width of the facility along the shoreline will not be allowed.